Skip to main content

 How might gene and cell therapy help?

 In more recent years, gene and cell therapies have been shown to hold promise for the treatment of AMD, particularly for specific subtypes and genetic variations.
 While these therapies are still in the experimental stage, they have shown great potential in preclinical studies.
-In early clinical studies, the safety of these treatments safety has also been demonstrated.
-However, information on the clinical benefit is still limited, and more work is needed to understand their effects.
+In early clinical studies, the safety of these treatments has also been demonstrated.
+However, information on the clinical benefits is still limited.

 Gene therapy